Ut Cover

 The Yakthung community has a strong connection to the Kiranti Kingdom, which was one of the earliest known political entities in the region.
 The Kiranti Kingdom flourished between the 3rd century BCE and the 5th century CE and encompassed present-day eastern Nepal and parts of northern India.
 The Yakthung people take immense pride in their Kiranti heritage and its influence can be seen in their language, customs, and religious beliefs.

-Explore Noteworthy Names: The Top 10 Finnish People You Should Know
+Explore Noteworthy Names: The Top 10 Russian People You Should Know

 2. Shamanism: